PytorchScholarAndroid/HAR_PytorchAndroid/README.md

 This Repo is part of the porject/community *Mobile applications for non intrusive medical surveillance using Human Activity Recognition Technology.*
 This REPO in particular aims to combine the different HAR approaches with an intelligent post processing of the recognized activities and implement the whole process in a usable android application.

+* **PytorchScholarAndroid-GitHub-Structure**
+--> For now the most important parts can be found in:
+1. The Data-Loading from the UCI in the Notebook of HAR_LSTM and HAR_CNN
+2. The RNN-Model in the HAR_RNN_CNN (the training as .... and the saved model as .....)
+3. The Android Application in the HAR-Android-Repo

 * **How to run the project**
 1. Clone this REPO
 2. IMPORT the whole project into Android Studio